flemay/docker-images/docker-aws/README.md

 A change to master triggers a [GitHub Action][linkGitHubActionsProject] that tests and triggers [Docker Hub build][linkDockerHubProjectBuild].
 The automatic build on Docker Hub has been disabled ensuring the build process to go through GitHub Actions first.
 Moreover, to make sure the image is always up to date, a scheduled GitHub Action kicks off every month.
 Finally, a pull request triggers another GitHub Action which tests it without deploying.

+## Contributing

+Contributions are greatly appreciated.
+Everyone can contribute and [here][linkProjectContributing] are different ways.

+[linkProjectContributing]: CONTRIBUTING.md
 [linkLicenseBadge]: https://img.shields.io/dub/l/vibe-d.svg
 [linkLicense]: LICENSE
 [linkGitHubActionsProjectBadge]: https://github.com/flemay/docker-aws/workflows/Deploy/badge.svg